-Eclipse can help you design and obtain a main gas shut-off valve train that complies with the current safety standards.
+Eclipse can help you design and obtain a main gas shutoff valve train that complies with the current safety standards.

 The shut-off valve train must comply with all the local safety standards set by the authorities that have jurisdiction.

-For details, please contact your local Eclipse representative or the Eclipse factory.
+For details, please contact your local Eclipse representative or Eclipse.